nhamlv-55/SpacerVisBackend/README.md

  docker cp ~/opt/z3squashed/ SpacerBackend:/SpacerBackend/z3s/
  docker exec -it SpacerBackend bash -c "python3 main.py -z3 /SpacerBackend/z3s/z3squashed/build/z3"
 ```
+Prose engine can be run as in 2.a
 ## 3. Update the image to the latest version
 When the backend is updated, you can update it as follows:
 ### 3.1 Backup the current database